slawomirbiernacki/seldon-mlops-task/README.md

   However, the event interface I used doesn't produce any events for deletions - the policy probably could be changed to a background one.
 * I included an example test for scaling logic.
 For production code more tests would be needed.

-### Requirements
+## Requirements

 * Kubernetes cluster >= `v1.17.0` with Seldon Core installed
 * Configured authentication to the cluster through kubectl config (see kubectl [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#verify-kubectl-configuration) for details)

-### How to use it
+## How to use it

-* Binaries for popular platforms are available in the release, go to [github releases](https://github.com/slawomirbiernacki/seldon-mlops-task/releases/tag/v1.0.0) to download.
-To run the program with defaults using included test deployment file, run:

-        For mac:
-        ./app-darwin-amd64

-        For linux
-        ./app-linux-amd64

-That will deploy `test-resource.yaml` to `default` namespace

-If you use a different platform, see [Build from sources](#build-from-sources)

-Run `./app-{your platform} -h` to see a list of flags that can be used to configure the program
+There are 2 ways to run the program:
+1. Install it using local Go installation ( version >=`1.14`)
+2. Build a binary using Docker ( version >=`v18.09`)

+###Install it locally using Go

+* Clone the repository `cd` inside it.
+  * Normally one can install go modules without cloning them manually.
+However, I have a `replace` directive present in module definition, causing `go install github.com/slawomirbiernacki/seldon-mlops-task` to fail.
+Is there a way to fix that issue?
+Perhaps, but I'm not that familiar with go modules (yet!).
+    I noticed the same problem in seldon-core operator module so pragmatically assumed this is fine in the scope of this task.
+* Run `go install .`.
+* That will install the binary in your `$GOPATH/bin`.
+* If you have above on your '$PATH' simply run it:

+        seldon-mlops-task

+* Otherwise provide full path

+        $GOPATH/bin/seldon-mlops-task

+By default, the program tries to deploy provided `test-resource.yaml` to `default` namespace, the resource file should be in the directory from where you run the program.
+Otherwise, use a flag to point to it.
+Use `seldon-mlops-task -h` to see available flags.

 | flag | function                                                                       | default value      |
 |------|--------------------------------------------------------------------------------|--------------------|